 Another potential concern for these dogs is idiopathic epilepsy.
 This condition causes dogs to suffer from recurring seizures.
-The cause for the seizures is unknown.
+The cause of the seizures is unknown.
 This is likely an inherited condition as well.

 As a large breed, they can also suffer from bloat (gastric dilation-volvulus or GDV).
 This condition, where the stomach becomes filled with air and twists, is life-threatening, and you should seek medical attention immediately.